xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 **Principle 3a.** For operations that do something "for each" element of a collection, one option is to use a *causal for-each operation* on a unique set (or list CRDT).

-TODO: resettable counter?
-Only if can find good use case.

 ### Getting the Value

 We still need to handle the fact that our state is a set of values, instead of a specific value.